Rigidity of Circle Packings with Flexible Radii: Infinitesimal Rigidity

-A useful fact about infinitesimal rigidity is that it implies rigidity.
-This is a consequence of the product rule for derivative: \begin{proposition} If a disk packing is infinitesimally rigid, it is rigid. \end{proposition}
+The reason we study infinitesimal rigidity is that it implies rigidity.
+This is a consequence of the product rule for derivatives: \begin{proposition} If a disk packing is infinitesimally rigid, it is rigid. \end{proposition} \begin{proof} If a packing is infinitesimally rigid, then there is no non-trivial proper infinitesimal motion $\mathbf{p}'$ that satisfies